Why Fullstack Labs Doesn't Require Take-Home Coding Challenges When Hiring Software Developers

 Not surprisingly, many developers have stopped accepting take-home coding challenges.
 I don't blame them.
 As an industry, we need to respect professional developer’s time more than we do.

-Even though FullStack decided to stop issuing take-home challenges, we still needed a way to test the skills of our applicants.
+Even though FullStack Labs decided to stop issuing take-home challenges, we still needed a way to test the skills of our applicants.
 So we've created the following three step interview process that allows us to properly assess a candidate's technical and professional abilities, while also respecting their time.

 Interview #1 - 60 to 75 minute preliminary interview

-Interview #2 - 120 minute technical interview
+Interview #2 - 90 minute technical interview

-Interview #3 - Final Interview - 60 minutes
+Interview #3 - Final Interview - 30 minutes

 We’d love to learn more about your project.
 Contact us below for a free consultation with our CEO.

-Projects Start at $25,000.
+Projects start at $50,000.